Yellow River (Georgia)

 The Yellow River is a 76 mi tributary of the Ocmulgee River in the U.S. state of Georgia.

 The river rises north of Lawrenceville in Gwinnett County and flows south through the outer eastern suburbs of Atlanta, passing through the easternmost corner of DeKalb County before entering Rockdale County.
 Continuing south into Newton County, the river joins the South River in Jackson Lake, 2 mi upstream of the junction of the Alcovy River and South River to form the Ocmulgee River.

 Current

 The river's headwaters are located in Snellville, Georgia, near Braselton Highway.
-It initially flows South, flowing by Yellow River Wildlife Sanctuary.
+It initially flows South, flowing by the Yellow River Wildlife Sanctuary.
 This section of the river, from River Drive in Snellville to Annistown Road, near Centerville.
 This stretch of the river is considered Section I of the river.
 The river continues to flow in a Southerly direction through Section II, which is from US-78 to Snellville Highway.
 Section III is from Snellville Highway, South to I-20, and then continues flowing to Brown Bridge Road, where Section IV begins.
-Section IV flows through the town of Porterdale, until the river reaches Jackson Lake, in Henry County.
+Section IV flows through the town of Porterdale until the river reaches Jackson Lake, in Henry County.
 The river is classified as a Class I-IV+, under the International Scale of River Difficulty.
 There are several minor weir dams along the river, and the river is a mix of shoals and flatwater.